Air France: Marketing

-In the 1950s and 1960s graphic designer Jean Carlu produced promotional posters for Air France.
+In the 1950s and 1960s, graphic designer Jean Carlu produced promotional posters for Air France.

 The new official song played before and after Air France flights (during boarding and after landing) is 'The World Can Be Yours' by Telepopmusik.
 Air France has used different popular music groups for its marketing and on-board ambience, ranging from The Chemical Brothers in 1999 to Telepopmusik in 2010.

 Air France launched a new ad campaign in 2015 designed by BETC and directed by We Are From LA, focusing on French culture.
 Along with the ad campaign and print ads, Air France also introduced a similarly themed safety video.
 The music is a customised version of Glass Candy's song Warm in the Winter.

 Uniforms

 Air France uniforms denote the ranks for the flight attendants.
-Two silver sleeve stripes denote a Chief Purser.
+Two silver sleeve stripes denote a senior Purser.
 One silver sleeve stripe denote a Purser.
 Flight attendants do not have any sleeve stripes.
 The female cabin crew uniforms feature the stripes on the breast pocket rather than the sleeve for their male counterparts.
 Air France's current uniforms were created by French fashion designer Christian Lacroix.